 \subsection{Binning Scheme for Analysis}

 In this section, we present the binning scheme used for numerical analysis.
 From Figs.~\ref{fig:Diff_Oscillograms_case_1} and \ref{fig:Event_dif}, it is clear that $R_\text{CMB}$ modification manifests itself mainly through the regions of higher baselines ($-1<\cos\theta<-0.7$) and lower energies ($1<E_\nu<6$ GeV).
 Therefore, we use finer bins for this region.
 The optimized binning scheme is shown in Table~\ref{tab:binning_scheme}.
-We have total 16 bins for $E^{\text{rec}}_\mu$ spanning in the range of 1 to 25 Gev, 39 bins for $\cos\theta^{\text{rec}}_\mu$ from -1 to 1, and 4 bins for $E^{\prime \text{rec}}_{\text{had}}$ in the range of 0 to 25 GeV.
-For our analysis, only upward-going neutrinos are relevant because they have experienced the matter effects, but we have also included downward-going neutrinos ($0<\cos\theta <1$) because they help in increasing the overall statistics as well as minimizing the normalization errors in atmospheric neutrino events.
+We have total 16 bins for $E^{\text{rec}}_\mu$ spanning in the range of 1 to 25 GeV, 39 bins for $\cos\theta^{\text{rec}}_\mu$ from -1 to 1, and 4 bins for $E^{\prime \text{rec}}_{\text{had}}$ in the range of 0 to 25 GeV.
+For our analysis, only upward-going neutrinos are relevant because they have experienced the matter effects, but we have also included downward-going neutrinos ($0<\cos\theta <1$) because they help in reducing the impact of normalization errors in atmospheric neutrino events.
 This also includes those upward-going (near horizon) neutrino events that result in the downward-going reconstructed muon events due to angular smearing during the interaction of neutrinos as well as reconstruction.
 We have considered the same binning scheme for $\mu^-$ and $\mu^+$.